Kong AI Gateway Alternative for Enterprise Teams

 Deployment fit

-This topic is typically evaluated by Platform and security teams comparing AI-specific controls against broader gateway-first shortlists who need governed AI usage to move from pilot status into repeatable internal rollout.
+This topic is typically evaluated by Platform and security teams comparing AI-specific controls against broader gateway-first shortlists who need a repeatable path from pilot traffic into production deployment.

 What teams should evaluate in kong ai gateway alternative